bridgecrew-perf4/nutanix_terraform_demo/README.md

-## Demo Code of using Trrraform Nutanix Provider
+## Demo Code of using Terraform Nutanix Provider

 ### Import existing VLAN: